 Chicken stuffed with ham and cheese, coated with crunchy golden breadcrumbs.
 You’d swear it’s fried – but it’s baked.

 The classic way to make Chicken Cordon Bleu involves breast pounded until thin, layered with ham and cheese, rolled into a log, chilled, dredged in flour then egg then breadcrumbs then deep fried (and you need a lot of oil to deep fry them).
+It’s not dissimilar to Chicken Kiev in this respect.

-Phew!
+But phew!
 I got tired just typing that out!!
 And it’s certainly not something that I’m making tonight. 🙂

 BUT – you can definitely make my Easy Chicken Cordon Bleu tonight.
 Because it’s just that – EASY.